 Today, telnet is not used very much because of its lack of security, all the character strings that make up the commands typed locally and sent over the internet to the host system are sent in the clear, that is, with no protection against eavesdropping.
 When we want to sent those strings with guarantees of privacy we encrypt them by using a symmetric-key that will allow the receiver to decrypt them and getting the original text sent. telnet is considered so insecure that network administrators will close the telnet TCP port by default thereby filtering any traffic to or from that port.
 Nevertheless, the functionality offered by telnet must be important: to be able to submit commands to a remote machine, then, what is the solution?
 There is a wide spectrum of solutions to this problem which involve the use of different forms of cryptography, one of the most famous consists in using a secure virtual terminal program named ssh or Secure Shell.
-There are open software versions of ssh for Linux, Unix and Windows.
+There are open software versions of ssh for Linux and Unix.
+The putty program for Windows supports the ssh protocol.